 The name of the file is <timestamp>.webgissite.

 If the export file was created in a location that the standby deployment cannot access, move the backup file to a location that the webgisdr tool can access.
 Make a copy of the properties file specifically to be used for importing, and update the BACKUP_LOCATION value in the new properties file to reflect the new location of the export file.
 If the BACKUP_LOCATION is directory, the tool will extract the latest backup within the directory into the SHARED_LOCATION.
 If the BACKUP_LOCATION is set to a specific backup file, the tool will extract that backup into the SHARED_LOCATION.

 Ensure the machines in the standby deployment can access the SHARED_LOCATION path.

-Ensure that the account that runs the webgisdr tool has at least read access to the BACKUP_LOCATION and write access to the SHARED_LOCATION.
-Also be sure that the account that installed ArcGIS Server, Portal for ArcGIS, and ArcGIS Data Store has read access to the SHARED_LOCATION.
+Ensure that the domain account that runs the webgisdr tool has at least read access to the BACKUP_LOCATION and write access to the SHARED_LOCATION.
+Also be sure that the domain account that runs ArcGIS Server, Portal for ArcGIS, and ArcGIS Data Store has read access to the SHARED_LOCATION.